defikitchen/Hulk-Staking/README.md

 ## Hulk.Finance Staking-Protocol

-Staking on Hulk.Finance with the USDT-stablecoin is a way of leveraging your cryptocurrency assets through our smart contract staking-protocol.
+Staking on Hulk.Finance by essentially vaulting your Hulk-tokens is a way of leveraging your cryptocurrency assets through our smart contract staking-protocol.
 The current interest/profit margin of staking on Hulk.Finance is 15% APY.
 The minimum duration of locking your assets in the Hulk staking vault is 30 days.